Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/easter-eggventures/play/bunny-bidding/rules/_index.md

 {{% rules-block id="setup" heading="Setup" icon="setup" icontint="green" %}}

-Pick as many egg types as the number of players.
-Remove all tiles that are _not_ one of the chosen types from the game.
-* Create a deck of all **Goal Tiles**.
+Create a deck of all **Goal Tiles**.
 Shuffle and deal each player 2 in secret.

-* Also create a deck of all **Egg Tiles**: this will be the draw pile.
-* Each player draws 3 Egg Tiles to take into their hand.
+Distribute all **Egg Tiles** over the players as fairly as possible.
+(It's fine if some people have 1 more tile than others.)

 Pick anyone to be start player.